CITY TOURS: EXPLORE DHAKA WITH LAKESHORE

 - Includes the following:

 - Parking fees for all sites

 - Tours are arranged on weekends

-- Number of sites visited depend on traffic conditions and time spent on each location
+- Number of sites visited depend on custom essay writing service traffic conditions and time spent on each location

 Dating from 1872, Ahsan Manjil was built on the site of an old French factory by Nawab Abdul Gani, the city’s wealthiest landowner.
 Some 16 years after it’s construction, it was damaged by a tornado, and reconstructed again altering massively and became even grander than before.

 More reading: Ahsan Manzil (Pink Palace) – The home of Dhaka Nawabs

 The finest architecture of world renowned American architect and Yale University Professor Louis I. Kahn.
 Originally commissioned by the Pakistani’s when Bangladesh was known as East Pakistan after Partition of the Indian Sub-Continent, was meant to serve as the second seat of the national parliament.
 Construction started in 1964 but halted due to the Bangladeshi War of Independence, and finally completed in 1982.

 One of the city’s most popular tourist attractions, dating from the early 18th century.
 The whole walls of the mosque is decorated with mozaic stars, so is the name.
 It was originally built in the typical Mughal style, with for corner towers, but radically altered later.